-The TILA will disclose other terms and requirements of your loan, such as whether you will be required to furnish hazard, flood, or private mortgage insurance (often referred to as “PMI”), or whether you will be charged fees for late payments.
+The TILA will disclose other terms and requirements of your loan, such as whether you must furnish hazard, flood, or private mortgage insurance (often referred to as “PMI”), or whether you will be charged fees for late payments.

 Disclosure of Special Features of Your Loan

-In addition to the key disclosures described above for all loans, the TILA will disclose different features of your particular loan.
+In addition to the key disclosures described above for all loans, the TILA discloses different features of your particular loan.

 If you applied for a variable rate loan, the TILA will disclose that the rate can change, and that a rate change will change the APR.
 This section will refer you to a separate disclosure of the terms of the variable rate.